 Heat oil in a large nonstick skillet over medium heat.
-Add onion and garlic and cook, stirring often, until the onion starts to soften, about 2 minutes.
-Add beans, water and chipotle and bring to a simmer, mashing slightly with the back of a spatula.
-Stir in chicken and kale and cook until thickened, 1 to 2 minutes.
-Remove from the heat.
+Add onion and garlic; cook, stirring often, until the onion starts to soften, about 2 minutes.
+Add beans, water and chipotle; bring to a simmer, mashing slightly with the back of a spatula.
+Stir in chicken and kale; cook until thickened, 1 to 2 minutes.
+Remove from heat.
 Stir in Cheddar, cilantro, lime zest, lime juice and salt.

 Spread ¾ cup filling on the bottom third of each tortilla, then roll tightly, burrito-style.
 Individually wrap the burritos tightly in foil and place in a sealable plastic bag.
 Freeze for up to 3 months.

-To reheat frozen burritos, unwrap burritos individually and transfer to a microwave-safe plate.
-Cover with a paper towel and microwave each burrito on High until heated through, 2 to 3 minutes.
+To reheat one frozen burrito, unwrap and transfer to a microwave-safe plate.
+Cover with a paper towel and microwave on High until heated through, 2 to 3 minutes.

 To make ahead: Prepare through Step 2 and freeze for up to 3 months.

 375 calories;9 g fat(2 g sat); 1 g fiber; 44 g carbohydrates; 26 g protein; 47 mcg folate; 30 mg cholesterol; 4 g sugars; 0 g added sugars; 1,124 IU vitamin A; 12 mg vitamin C; 291 mg calcium; 4 mg iron; 854 mg sodium; 417 mg potassium

 Calcium (29% daily value), Iron (22% dv), Vitamin A (22% dv), Vitamin C (20% dv)